aciobanusebi/mle-inpainting/README.md

 4. If you want to train a model and let it in memory, go to "Train a model" and follow the instructions from there.

-5. If you want to sample images from a trained model (from your Google Drive, from my trained models or from memory), go to "Sample" and follow the instructions from there.
+5. If you want to sample images from a trained model (from my trained models ("web" option for *modelLocation*), from your Google Drive or from memory), go to "Sample" and follow the instructions from there.

-6. **If you want to inpaint an image, go to "Test" and follow the instructions from there.**
+6. **If you want to inpaint an image using a trained model (from my trained models ("web" option for *modelLocation*), from your Google Drive or from memory), go to "Test" and follow the instructions from there.**

 ## For mle-inpainting-large.ipynb: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/aciobanusebi/mle-inpainting/blob/master/mle_inpainting_large.ipynb)

 1. If you want to train a model and save a model to your Google Drive account, go to "Train" and follow the instructions from there.

-2. **If you want to inpaint an image, go to "Test" and follow the instructions from there.**
+2. **If you want to inpaint an image using a trained model (from my trained models ("web" option for *modelLocation*), from your Google Drive or from memory), go to "Test" and follow the instructions from there.**